wolfSSL/wolfssl/doc/SBOM.md

 #### External dependency version detection

-For dependencies with pkg-config support (`liboqs`, `libz`), the version is queried via `pkg-config --modversion` at generation time.
+The remaining optional external dependencies (`libz`, and `falcon` via `liboqs`) are both installed packages and are queried via `pkg-config --modversion` at SBOM generation time.

-For dependencies without pkg-config (`libxmss`, `liblms`), wolfSSL is typically built against a source checkout rather than an installed package.
-The generator falls back to `git describe --tags --always` on the source tree root (passed via `configure` as `XMSS_ROOT` / `LIBLMS_ROOT`).
-If the source tree has no tags, `git describe` returns the short commit hash, which is recorded as-is.
-If the source tree is unavailable or `git` is not found:
+If pkg-config does not report a version (the package is not installed, or its `.pc` file is missing):

 - SPDX records `versionInfo: NOASSERTION` and emits no `purl` external ref.
 - CycloneDX omits the `version` and `purl` fields entirely and the generator